GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/intro.txt

   **AstroDataType** -- Represents a data classification.
 A dataset will be classified by a number of types that describe both the data and its processing state.
 The AstroDataTypes are hierarchical, from generic to specific.
-For example, a typical GMOS image might have a set of types like
+For example, a typical unprocessed GMOS image would have a set of types like

   'GMOS_S', 'GMOS_IMAGE', 'GEMINI', 'SIDEREAL', 'IMAGE', 'GMOS', 'GEMINI_SOUTH',
   'GMOS_RAW', 'UNPREPARED', 'RAW' (see **types** below).